-The diagram below outlines the high level steps Cochlear will generally take once a report has been received
+The diagram below outlines the high level steps Cochlear will generally take once a report has been received.

-Report is received by the Group General Counsel, either from an Eligible Recipient or through the Cochlear Whistleblower Service.
+Report is received by the Group General Counsel, either from an Eligible Recipient or through the Cochlear Whistleblower Service

 The report will be passed on to an Investigating Officer.
-An initial assessment will be undertaken by the Investigating Officer to confirm whether the report should be treated as whistleblower protected and formally investigated.
+An initial assessment will be undertaken by the Investigating Officer to confirm whether the report should be formally investigated